St. Mary's High School (Ontario): History

-The original school building originates from 1891, an addition was added in 1924 to expand school capacity.
+The original school building originates from 1891.
+An addition was added in 1924 to expand school capacity.
 The original annex was designated as a historic structure by local city council in 2008 in order to prevent its demolition.
-Following 3 years of debate it was eventually decided that the building will be torn down as the buildings condition had deteriorated to the point that it was a safety concern.
+Following 3 years of debate, it was eventually decided that the building will be torn down as the building's condition had deteriorated to the point that it was a safety concern.
 In its place the local council ordered a 3-D survey of the building, photography of the structure, and a memorial to be built in its place.
 The entryway of the building was preserved while the rest of the annex was demolished.

 Extracurricular activities

 St. Mary's High School offers numerous athletic activities.
 Sports offered at the school include baseball, rugby, mountain biking, ice hockey, cross country running, football, golf, volleyball, and tennis.
-Other clubs offered at the school a card club, a variety of music clubs, improv, guitar club, chess club, yearbook club, and ceramics club.
+Other clubs offered at the school include a variety of music clubs, improv, guitar club, chess club, yearbook club, ceramics club, and robotics.